 Humans have two types of immunity: innate immunity and acquired immunity.

-- The innate immune system (also known as the non-specific immune system) is the frontline of defence against these harmful pathogens.
+- innate immune system (also known as the non-specific immune system) is the frontline of defense against potentially harmful pathogens.
 Mediators of the innate immune system include phagocytes such as dendritic cells and macrophages.

 All PRRs share the same characteristics.
-One of the main characteristics of PRRs is the ability to pick up components of microbes knows as pathogen associated molecular patterns (PAMPs).
-PAMPs are vital for the survival of these microorganisms.
-Because of this, they are difficult for the microorganism to change.
-Second of all, these PRRs can detect pathogens, regardless of which stage of the life cycle they are in.
-Thirdly, according to PRRs are "germline encoded, nonclonal, expressed on all cells of a given type, and independent of immunologic memory”.
-Each PRR will react with its specific PAMP, will have their own expression patterns, and activate their specific signalling pathway and antipathogen response.
+Firstly, a major characteristic of PRRs is the ability to pick up components of microbes knows as pathogen-associated molecular patterns (PAMPs).
+PAMPs are vital for the survival of these micro-organisms.
+Because of this, they are difficult for the micro-organism to change.
+Secondly, these PRRs can detect pathogens, regardless of which stage of the life cycle they are in.
+Thirdly, PRRs are "germline encoded, non-clonal, expressed on all cells of a given type, and independent of immunologic memory” 1.
+Each PRR will react with its specific PAMP, will have its own expression pattern, and activate their specific signaling pathway and antipathogen response.